Powering up Tipton: Solar park opens after 5-year search for location

 “We are very focused on trying to ensure that our environment is cleaner and make sure we have solutions for what young people are looking for,” she said.
 “They want our country to be looking forward and making sure we have the safest, best and cleanest environment and we do as much for our climate as we possibly can.
 It’s through these solar projects that can happen.”

-IMPA’s Albi said that’s why his utility has six other solar projects currently under construction in cities and towns around the state, and nine other sites are in the preconstruction development phase.
+IMPA’s Alvey said that’s why his utility has six other solar projects currently under construction in cities and towns around the state, and nine other sites are in the preconstruction development phase.

 “Our goal is to provide our customers with a reliable, low-cost, environmentally responsible power supply, and we continue to do that by adding these renewable resources to our portfolio,” he said.